-showed that neurologic recovery is more pronounced in the first three months after stroke.^{1,18} Due to including the patients to this study after 3-6 months from stroke, TCT score may be high in our study.
+(30.5-93.5) in initial and sixth month evaluation; respectively.
+This difference was statically significant.
+Considering that TCT score is defined as normal above 25 and maximum score of TCT is 100, the patients' initial evaluation scores although low at the start of a rehabilitation program were still be considered in normal range in our study.
+Previous studies showed that neurologic recovery is more pronounced in first three months after stroke.
+Due to including the patients to this study after 3-6 months from stroke, TCT score may be high in our study.
 In light of this information, patients should receive rehabilitation program in the early stage of the disease.
 In addition, clinicians should attach importance to the improvement of trunk balance in these patients.

-Achieving postural control and balance during sitting and standing are very important steps for independence in ADL and ability of walking after stroke.^{19,20} Balance control provides walking safely with decreasing the fall risk.
+Achieving postural control and balance during sitting and standing are very important steps for independence in ADL and ability of walking after stroke.
+19,20 Balance control provides walking safely with decreasing the fall risk.
 BBS was used for evaluating standing and walking balance in this study.
-The median score of BBS was 3 (0-37.5) at the initial evaluation and 7 (2-43) at sixth month control.
-Although this difference was statistically significant, these data showed that balance impairment was presented at the initial and control evaluations.
+The median score of BBS was 3 (0-37.5) in initial evaluation and was 7 (2-43) at sixth month control.
+Although this difference was statistically significant, these data showed that balance impairment was presented in the initial and in control evaluation.
 Since balance impairment during standing and walking continues, patients have fall risk even after rehabilitation program.

-Balance and motor function of upper and lower extremities are affected in post-stroke patients, in addition to this, as motor function impairment was increased, the balance gets worse, too.
-The patients with balance impairment have longer duration of hospitalization and poor outcome of rehabilitation program.20 Our data support the literature that, TCT and BBS were positively correlated with BRS of hand, BRS of upper extremity, and BRS of lower extremity.21-23

-All of four extremities move in a coordination in a normal walking cycle, so that the swing of the arms is in harmony with the step frequency.
-Restricting the arms' movement causes worse balance during walking even in healthy individuals.24 Upper extremity function is affected in 50-80% of acute stroke patients and 50-40% of subacute patients.25 The synchronization between the step frequency and paretic upper extremity oscillation is impaired during upper extremity moving in post-stroke patients.26 In addition, muscle weakness in hemiparetic arm and moment change due to extremity weight may cause balance impairment by affecting the ability of changing position and impairing the sitting or standing posture.21 During a fall, upper extremities protect patients by reaching the outside supports, upper extremity rehabilitation is important for not only motor recovery, but also for balance improvement and preventing falls.
-In our study, BRS of upper extremity and hand scores were found to be statistically significantly higher than the first evaluation at the control evaluations.
+Balance and motor function of upper and lower extremities are affected in post-stroke patients, in addition to this as motor function impairment was increased, the balance gets worse too.
+The patients with balance impairment have longer duration of hospitalization and poor outcome of rehabilitation program.20 Our data support the literature that, TCT and BBS were positively correlated with BRS of hand, BRS of upper extremity and BRS of lower extremity.21-23 stroke patients and 50-40% of subacute patients.25 The synchronization between the step frequency and paretic upper extremity oscillation is impaired during upper extremity moving in post-stroke patients.26 In addition, muscle weakness in hemiparetic arm and moment change due to extremity weight may cause balance impairment by affecting the ability of changing position and impairing the sitting or standing posture.21 During a fall upper extremities protect patients by reaching the outside supports, upper extremity rehabilitation is important for not only motor recovery, but also for balance improvement and preventing falls.
+In our study, BRS of upper extremity and hand scores were found to be statistically significantly higher than the first evaluation in the control evaluations.
 However, no significant correlation was found between BRS (upper extremity, and hand) difference and BBS difference and TCT difference in the correlation analysis.
-In light of these results, rehabilitation in stroke patients between 2-6 months after stroke contributes to the recovery of motor function.
+In light of these results rehabilitation in stroke patients between 2-6 months after stroke contributes to the recovery of motor function.